skuzzle/guice-jsf/README.md

     // this sets up guice
     super.contextInitialized(event);

-    // Get hold of the StartupServletContextListener and
-    // call it after Guice has been initialized this.startupListener = this.injector.getInstance(StartupServletContextListener.class);
-    this.startupListener.contextInitialized(event);

     // NEW: place injector into the context for the GuiceResolver to find event.getServletContext().setAttribute(GuiceResolver.KEY, this.injector);
 }